Phase angle, time delay and frequency - sengpielaudio

 Conditions for distortion-free transmission

-There are engineers that expect the ideal phase as constant as the amplitude response.
+There are engineers who expect the ideal phase as constant like the amplitude response.

 In the course at a given frequency a phase angle is without meaning, if the phase angle is